kishor-p/json-scout/README.md

 <img src="test/Json-scout-logo.png"  align="left" width="100" height="100">

-- JSON-SCOUT is a library useful to quickly RECURSIVELY search (scout) and extract JSON objects.
+JSON-SCOUT is a library useful to quickly RECURSIVELY search (scout) and extract JSON objects.\
-- Search could be based on a KEY or VALUE or BOTH.
+Search could be based on a KEY or VALUE or BOTH.\
-- Initilization of the JsonScout can be done either by JSON string or Json Object
+Initilization of the JsonScout can be done either by JSON string or Json Object\
 -

 ## Usage
+### Typescript
 ```
   // Import JSON SCOUT
   const { JsonScout } = require("json-scout");

+  /**
-  // Initilize by createing an Object of JsonScout by passing your JSON object/string to constructor
+   *  Initilize by createing an Object of JsonScout by
+   *  passing your JSON object/string to constructor
+  **/
   const jScout = new JsonScout(<YOUR_JSON_OBJ>);

   // Access function on the create JsonScout object